languitar/pass-git-helper/README.md

 password_store_dir=/home/me/.work-passwords
 ```

-## Password Store Layout and Data Extraction
+## Password Store Layout and Data Extraction/Insertion

 ### Password

 As usual with [pass], this helper assumes that the password is contained in the first line of the password store entry.
-Though uncommon, it is possible to strip a prefix from the data of the first line (such as `password:` by specifying an amount of characters to leave out in the `skip_password` field for an entry or also in the `[DEFAULT]` section to apply for all entries:
+Though uncommon, it is possible to strip a prefix from the data of the first line (such as `password:`) by specifying an amount of characters to leave out in the `skip_password` field for an entry or also in the `[DEFAULT]` section to apply for all entries:

 ```ini
 [DEFAULT]